It is a pleasure to serve Alfalfa County.

 Is depreciation allowed on furniture and fixtures, machinery and equipment, computer equipment and leasehold improvements?

 Yes.
 In calculating the assessed value, the county assessor's office allows depreciation.
 The taxpayer has the option of listing fixed assets in summary or by year of acquisition.
 Generally, listing by year acquired permits the County Assessor's office to allow more depreciation.
+The

 Do I have to report assets that I lease, loan, rent, borrow or are provided as part of the rent?